The Downtown Farmers Market restores our hope

 But even with all the noble goals of the farmers marketplace, many wonder if its offerings are priced competitively.
 “The idea that food is more expensive at the farmers market isn’t true,” market manager Carson Chambers says.
-It bothers him that people think of farmers markets as trendy and elitist.
-“It really comes down to value,” he says.
+It bothers her that people think of farmers markets as trendy and elitist.
+“It really comes down to value,” she says.

 “What are you spending your time on?”
 Einerson adds.
 “What are you valuing?
 You can’t live without food.”

 Both Einerson and Chambers say market produce in season is pound for pound about the same price as you’ll find anywhere else.
 Even meat is cheaper than that in other national specialty outlets.
 Even still, they say, real foods have a cost.
 While supermarket farm produce shipped from Mexico and California may sometimes be more affordable, it is not always as wholesome as local agriculture, both in taste and carbon footprint.

 Chambers notes that the Downtown Farmers Market participates in the Utah SNAP/EBT program.
 “People who are on food stamps can come and get wooden tokens to spend at the market,” she says.

 Now in its 27th season, the Downtown Farmers Market gathers more than 100 farms and ranches from within 250 miles of Salt Lake City and includes vendors from 16 Utah counties.
 It features free live music and hosts weekly events, including a farmers market club for children with activities where kids can earn $2 to spend on produce.